sumanmukherjee03/practice-and-katas/k8s/CKA/cluster-upgrade.README.md

 1. Drain worker node.
 Remember this command needs to be run either from master or from outside the cluster.
 `kubectl drain node01 --ignore-daemonsets`

+2. Upgrade worker node
+Install the proper version of kubeadm and kubelet.
-2. Upgrade worker node - kubeadm, kubelet versions, upgrade node config so that the kubelet can pick up the new config and then restart kubelet
+Upgrade node config so that the kubelet can pick up the new configuration with the proper version.
+Only after that restart the kubelet service.
 ```
 apt-get -y -qq update
 apt install -y kubeadm=1.20.0-00